 Then, we find that procurement exposures significantly explain stock returns only during the earnings announcement period.
-This finding is economically significant, as it demonstrates that fiscal risk is incorporated into stock returns via the earnings growth channel.
+This is an economically important finding, as it demonstrates that fiscal risk is priced into stock returns through earnings surprises.
 To investigate this, we use the following specification that expands our analysis to the firm i-trading day τ level (including trading days when there are no earnings announcements), as follows: